statikfintechllc/Ascend-Institute/docs/README.md

 *If you’ve got a vision for something Cool, maybe decentralized, anti-org, or pro-human infrastructure — we’ll help you blueprint it, expand it, and make it real.*
 > No gatekeeping.
 No NDA.
 Just systems that serve.

-🛠️ Watch the Demo of [GremlinGPT's First Run Attempt](https://youtube.com/shorts/73A2U3ellD0?si=rTdrdQauDu_hGAuK)
+🛠️ Watch the Demo of [GremlinGPT's First Run Attempt(there is a second as well, with an application)](https://youtube.com/shorts/73A2U3ellD0?si=rTdrdQauDu_hGAuK)

-📡 Install + Run Bug Fixes in progress Expect Demo 2 soon showing it break differently.
+📡 Install + Run Bug Fixes in progress Expect Demo 3 soon showing it break differently.

 📥 Message us to Build, Grown, & Learn together